projectcalico/calico/master/getting-started/kubernetes/installation/integration.md

 - An existing Kubernetes cluster running Kubernetes >= v1.1.
 To use network policy, Kubernetes >= v1.3.0 is required.
 - An `etcd` cluster accessible by all nodes in the Kubernetes cluster
-  - Calico can share the etcd cluster used by Kubernetes, but in some cases it's recommended that a separate cluster is set up.
+  - {{site.prodname}} can share the etcd cluster used by Kubernetes, but in some cases it's recommended that a separate cluster is set up.
     A number of production users do share the etcd cluster between the two, but separating them gives better performance at high scale.

-> **Note**: Calico can also be installed
+> **Note**: {{site.prodname}} can also be installed
 > [without a dependency on etcd](hosted/kubernetes-datastore/),
 > but that is not covered in this document.
 {: .alert .alert-info}

-## About the Calico Components
+## About the {{site.prodname}} Components

-There are three components of a Calico / Kubernetes integration.
+There are three components of a {{site.prodname}} / Kubernetes integration.

-- The Calico per-node docker container, [calico/node](https://quay.io/repository/calico/node?tab=tags)
+- The {{site.prodname}} per-node docker container, [calico/node](https://quay.io/repository/calico/node?tab=tags)
 - The [cni-plugin](https://github.com/projectcalico/cni-plugin) network plugin binaries.
   - This is the combination of two binary executables and a configuration file.
-- When using Kubernetes network policy, you must also deploy the Calico Kubernetes controllers.
+- When using Kubernetes network policy, you must also deploy the {{site.prodname}} Kubernetes controllers.

 The `calico/node` docker container must be run on the Kubernetes master and each Kubernetes node in your cluster.
-It contains the BGP agent necessary for Calico routing to occur, and the Felix agent which programs network policy rules.
+It contains the BGP agent necessary for {{site.prodname}} routing to occur, and the Felix agent which programs network policy rules.

-The `cni-plugin` plugin integrates directly with the Kubernetes `kubelet` process on each node to discover which pods have been created, and adds them to Calico networking.
+The `cni-plugin` plugin integrates directly with the Kubernetes `kubelet` process on each node to discover which pods have been created, and adds them to {{site.prodname}} networking.

 The `calico/kube-controllers` container runs as a pod on top of Kubernetes and implements the `NetworkPolicy` API.